 Driving While Intoxicated (DWI) and Alcohol Related Offenses

-A DWI: Much more than just a conviction.
+A DWI: Much more than just a conviction

 Your first concern should be your license.
 In Texas, you have 15 days, from the date you are arrested, to request an administrative license revocation hearing before the Department of Public Safety.
-This ALR hearing is an opportunity to save your license (a breath test refusal or a breath test of over .08 can result in a suspension of 90 days to 2 years).
+This ALR hearing is an opportunity to save your license (a breath test refusal or a breath test of over .08 can result in a suspension of 90 days up to 2 years).
 The hearing is also an opportunity to develop a record against the officer who may testify against you at trial.
-Many times, testimony from this hearing has resulted in a subsequent dismissal of the DWI by the state because of statement made by the arresting officer.
+Many times, testimony from this hearing has resulted in a subsequent dismissal of the DWI by the State because of statements made by the arresting officer.

 Fighting the DWI